 getting there | North West Circuit – Rakiura National Park, Stewart Island

 Here’s a suggestion: take the ferry across to build up the suspense, it’s a fun ride, and then fly back when you can identify where you have been from the air.
 And you then won’t have to worry about the 15 kg baggage limit.

 Flying: Three flights a day, at slightly varying times depending on the season, 365 days a year, from Invercargill airport to the strip on Stewart Island/Rakiura.
 The flight takes 20 minutes and can give a good overview of the island.
 There’s a minibus to take passengers to/from the Oban Post Office which is included in the fare.
 Fares: adult return $220, one way $130, with a variety of others depending on passenger’s age.
 Baggage limit: 15 kg, now that’s a problem when you are heading to the island because you really need to travel with all your kilos of food.
 Phone Stewart Island Flights on 03 218 9129.

-Ferry: The express catamaran ferry is now owned by Real Journeys which has connecting buses to Invercargill, Queenstown and Te Anau.
+Ferry: The express catamaran ferry is now owned by Real Journeys which has connecting buses to Invercargill, Queenstown, and Te Anau.
 The trip takes about one hour from Bluff to Oban.
-There’s daily ferries, with more than one on many days but it’s a mighty complicated schedule and fare structure, Adult: $85 (one-way) $148 (return, Child: $43 (one-way) $74 (return).
+There are daily ferries, with more than one on many days but it’s a mighty complicated schedule and fare structure, Adult: $85 (one-way) $148 (return, Child: $43 (one-way) $74 (return).
 There’s also a connecting bus from Invercargill with each ferry for an additional $26 each way.

 supplies | North West Circuit – Rakiura National Park, Stewart Island